 Dennis Scholl has been affiliated with Roth & Scholl for over two decades.
 He is presently of counsel to the firm.
 He is currently the President and CEO of ArtCenter/South Florida.

 He has had a long involvement in philanthropy in the visual arts.
-Over the last dozen years, he was the founding chair of the Guggenheim Photography Committee, the Tate American Acquisitions Committee and the Miami Art Museum Collectors Council.
+Over the last twenty years, he was the founding chair of the Guggenheim Photography Committee, the Tate American Acquisitions Committee and the Perez Art Museum Collectors Council.
 Each group raised funds and acquired contemporary art for these museums.
-He has also been a board member of the Aspen Art Museum, the North Miami Museum of Contemporary Art and the chair of Locust Projects, an alternative art space.
+He has also been a board member of the Aspen Art Museum, Perez Art Museum, Linda Pace Foundation, Museum of Contemporary Art and the chair of Locust Projects, an alternative art space.

-A three-time regional Emmy nominee, he wrote and co-produced a short film "Sunday's Best" that recently won the Emmy Award, and was accepted by the Aspen Shortfest and the Miami International Film Festival.
+An eleven-time regional Emmy nominee, he is known for his documentary films about art and artists.
+He has made films about Frank Gehry, Wynton Marsalis, Ai Weiwei and Tracey Emim among others.
 For his philanthropic service in the Miami art community, he was awarded a Shining Star by the Arts & Business Council, Big Heart in the Arts by the American Heart Association and Mover & Shaker award by Miami Today.

 He has been a contemporary art collector for over 30 years.
-He is a founder of Betts & Scholl, which makes award-winning wine in France, Italy, Australia and Napa Valley.
-He is also the Emmy-nominated cultural correspondent for Plum TV, a resort-based television network with eight stations across the U.S. Previously he was a practicing attorney, a C.P.A. and an early leader in the redevelopment of the South Beach Art Deco District and the Wynwood Arts District.
+He is a founder of Betts & Scholl and Mother Tongue Wines, which make award-winning wines in Australia.
+Previously he was a practicing attorney, a C.P.A. and an early leader in the redevelopment of the South Beach Art Deco District and the Wynwood Arts District.